 As an illustration of these issues, Figure 2 plots some simulated time paths from the coordination game in Example 3.1.
-Recall there are two stable equilibria which are in a neighborhood of the symmetric pure strategy profiles.
-In the top panel, we plot two separate time paths of beliefs in the LS case, which start at the same initial value (which we set at the unstable mixed equilibrium) but converge to the two different stable equilibria.
-In the bottom panel, we plot a single time path in the CG case (again initialized at the unstable equilibrium), in which the beliefs are first drawn toward one of the equilibria and then escape to the other.
-The figure illustrates the difficulty in characterizing outcomes in the LS case and is suggestive of the possibility of characterizing the long run equilibrium in the CG case.
-In this section, we provide formal results characterizing the long run equilibrium.
+Recall there are two linearly stable equilibria which are in neighborhoods of the symmetric pure strategy profiles.
+In the top panel, we plot two separate time paths of beliefs in the decreasing gain (LS) case, which start at the same initial value (which we set at the unstable mixed equilibrium) but converge to the two different stable equilibria.
+In the bottom panel, we plot a single time path in the constant gain (CG) case (again initialized at the unstable equilibrium), in which the beliefs are first drawn toward one of the equilibria and then escape to the other.
+The figure illustrates the difficulty in characterizing outcomes in the LS case and is suggestive of the possibility of characterizing stochastic stability in the CG case, which we pursue in this section.